mitushaa/Leetcode-Solutions-JavaScript/Arrays/README.md

 In case of deep copy, a copy of object is copied in other object. <br>
 It means that any changes made to a copy of object do not reflect in the original object.

+**Accessor Functions**
+JavaScript provides a set of functions you can use to access the elements of an array.<br>
+These functions, called accessor functions, return some representation of the target array as their return values.